-- Device with a digital camera, such as tablet/cellphone (1 per team)If digital cameras are not available, students can sketch the answers using the provided sheet. - Photo collage app (ex.
-Comic Maker, Diptic, etc) or Presentation software - Selfie Scavenger Hunt Printouts (1 per team)
+- Device with a digital camera, such as tablet/cellphone (1 per team) - Photo collage app (ex.
+Comic Maker, Diptic, etc) or Presentation software - \If digital cameras are not available, students can sketch the answers using the provided sheet - Selfie Scavenger Hunt Printouts (1 per team)

 - Make copies of Selfie Scavenger Hunt Printouts (1 per team).
-Make copies of sketch sheet if electronic devices will not be used - Charge devices and ensure there is enough memory available - Make sure all devices have a collage or slideshow app (many free apps are available)
+Make copies of sketch sheet if electronic devices will not be used - Charge devices and ensure there is enough space available - Make sure all devices have a collage or slideshow app (many free apps are available)